 The nose of older cats darkens with freckles.
 This is called lentigo and is completely harmless.
-Excitement and temperature changes affect the color of a cat’s nose.
-Medical conditions, including Cushing’s disease and hypertension, can darken the nose.
-These issues will be accompanied by behavioral changes.
+Excitement and temperature changes also affect the color of a cat’s nose.
+Medical conditions, including Cushing’s disease and hypertension, can darken the nose of a cat.
 If the nose becomes pale, the cat may have poor blood circulation.

 A cat’s nose will change color throughout the course of its life.
 It may appear to do so seemingly at random.
-Unless your cat is displaying other uncharacteristic behaviors, which can happen, this is rarely a concern.
+Unless your cat is displaying other uncharacteristic behaviors, this is rarely a cause for concern.